heckler1/ansible_playbooks/README.md

 9. It disables TCP timestamps.
 10. Finally, it reboots the host to apply the changes and latest kernel.

-The Apache & PHP 7 role installs an Apache 2 and PHP 7 Stack with self-signed HTTPS.
+The GitLab role installs a GitLab server.
+It is designed to be used with an external SMTP relay.

 The MySQL role installs MariaDB/MySQL and completes mysql_secure_installation.